daitangio/pque/README.md

 # About the port

-The port was done removing the extension name space, and renaming ' pgmq. ' into ' pigi_ ' The table was renamed t_pigi_*
+The port was done removing the extension name space, and renaming ' pgmq. ' into ' pque_ ' The table was renamed t_pque_*

 # About the DEMO